 After 90 minutes with our group, members leave with some new coping skills and strategies as well as with a sense of comfort and belonging.

 Our new facilitator, Nancy, has been a member of group since nearly the beginning.
 Please email Nancy as she would be happy to answer any questions you may have about our meetings.
-She will then invite you to come to a group meeting so that you can decide if this type of support is right for you.
-Feel free to text, email, or you can reach us by phone at (908) 358-7167 (Mon. - Fri.
-4pm - 7pm).
-Please allow a day or two for us to get back to you as Joanne is working now and can only accept and make phone calls a few hours per day and there are days she struggles with pain and fatigue just like you.
+She will then invite you to come to a virtual group meeting so that you can decide if this type of support is right for you.
+Email at: firstname.lastname@example.org Please remember Nancy is also a patient and there are days she struggles with pain and fatigue just like you.
 It may take a day or two for a response.